Enable private connectivity using AWS PrivateLink

 Requirements

-Your Databricks workspace must use a customer-managed VPC.
+- Your Databricks workspace must use a customer-managed VPC.
+You cannot convert an existing workspace from a Databricks-managed VPC to a customer-managed VPC.
 See Configure a customer-managed VPC.
-You cannot convert an existing workspace from a Databricks-managed VPC to a customer-managed VPC.
+Y

-Your Databricks workspace must use What is secure cluster connectivity?.
+- Your Databricks workspace must use secure cluster connectivity.
 To add back-end PrivateLink to an older workspace that does not use secure cluster connectivity, contact your Databricks account team.

 Step 1: Configure AWS network objects